Rame0003/Recipe_finder/README.md

 1. KNN is relatively simple to implement
 2. Process of training is much simple
 3. Easier to add more data
+4. In-built function to find neighboring points close to a specific point/value

 With the above points, I felt that performing classification using KNN on the train data was lighter than using other methods such as MLP classifier which required much more time and energy for training the model.
+The fact that it has an in-built function to find the neighboring points helps us for our project.

 The cuisines for the recipes were used as labels for the train data.
 Once the data was trained, we obtained the model which can be used for prediction purpose.

 For my example, I have taken k=11 after using the accuracy measure using the accuracy score module from the sklearn package.
 I used the following code to obtain the result:
 ```python